tylerlwsmith/resume/README.md

 # Resume

-It turns out HTML and CSS are a pretty good layout language.
-This resume was designed to fit on a single "US Letter" sized page when printed from Chrome at 100% with no margins set in the print settings.
-It is also mobile responsive.
+This repo contains my resume that I send to prospective employers.
+It is also a mobile responsive website that uses semantic HTML.
+The project uses several media queries for screen and print that allow it to serve both of these purposes well.

-You can view my resume at [raspberrytyler.com](https://raspberrytyler.com/).
+You can check it out at [raspberrytyler.com](https://raspberrytyler.com/).
+If you're visiting from a desktop device, click the print button to preview how the resume looks when printed.